Last Updated: September 14, 2022

 6.6 We will not disclose or sell an individual's Personal Information to unrelated third parties under any circumstances unless the prior written consent of the individual is obtained.

 6.7 Information is used to enable us to operate our business, especially as it relates to an individual.
 This may include:

-i) As required or permitted by any law (including the Privacy Act).
+6.7.9 As required or permitted by any law (including the Privacy Act and GDPR).